JustinBeckwith/justinbeckwith.github.io/_posts/2015-05-29-dependency-management-go.md

     "socket.io": "~0.9.13"
   }
 }
-</code></pre>
+{% endhighlight %}

 `package.json` is stored in the top level directory of my app.
 It provides my `isolation`.
 If I start another project - that means another project.json, another set of dependencies.
 The environments are entirely isolated.
 The list of dependencies and their versions provides my `repeatability`.
 Every time someone clones my repository and runs `npm install`, they will get the same list of dependencies from a centralized source.
 The fact that most people use NPM provides my `consensus`.

 Version pinning is accomplished using [semver](http://semver.org/).
 The `~` relaxes the rules on version matching, meaning I'm ok with bringing down a different version of my dependency, as long as it is only a `PATCH` - which means no API breaking changes, only bug fixes.
 If you're being super picky (on production stuff I am), you can specify a specific version minus the `~`.
 For downstream dependencies (dependencies of your dependencies) you can lock those in as well using [npm-shrinkwrap](https://docs.npmjs.com/cli/shrinkwrap).
 On one of my [projects](http://azure.microsoft.com/en-us/marketplace/partners/microsoft/nodejsstartersite/), I got bit by the lack of shrink-wrapping when a misbehaved package author used a wildcard import for a downstream dependency that actually broke us in production.

 The typical workflow is to check in your `package.json`, and then .gitignore your `node_modules` directory that contains the actual source code of 3rd party packages.

 It's all pretty awesome.